PONZA-ME - Coasts and islands as models for Multidisciplinary and Ecosystem studies: welcome to PONZA Island

 • Environmental DNA (eDNA), including sampling and data analyses;

-• Microorganism, Algae and marine Fungi Diversity, from sampling by diving to microbiological analyses, algal identification and preparation of an algal herbarium.
+• Microorganism, Algae and Marine Fungi Diversity, from sampling by diving to microbiological analyses, algal identification and preparation of an algal herbarium.

 Online preparatory lectures ahead of the fieldwork will provide students with the background related to the Summer School topics.